hfjooste/UltimateStarterKit/docs/bttask_selectsummonlocation.md

 ## Introduction
-Behaviour tree task node used to reduce the summon delay
+Behaviour tree task node used to make the enemy select a summon location

 ## Dependencies
-The <code>BTTask_UskReduceSummonDelay</code> relies on other components of this plugin to work:
+The <code>BTTask_UskSelectSummonLocation</code> relies on other components of this plugin to work:
 <ul>
 	<li><a href="../logger">Logger</a>: Used to log useful information to help you debug any issues you might experience</li>
 </ul>